 But you can be assured that we keep our fees to a minimum so that you get all the compensation you are entitled to.

-We can then advise on all matters that may affect your claim and commence the process of claiming compensation on your behalf for any injury sustained in the case of your employment.
+We can advise on all matters that may affect your claim and commence the process of claiming compensation on your behalf for any injury sustained in the course of your employment.